Chicago proposes chokehold ban in wake of U.S. protests

 A group of New York City council members are proposing a similar ordinance, which has not yet gone to the council for a vote.
 It does not include security personnel outside the police department, however.

-New York City Mayor Bill de Blasio opposes criminalizing chokeholds, saying he prefers it to be a matter of department policy.
+New York City Mayor Bill de Blasio opposes criminalising chokeholds, saying he prefers it to be a matter of department policy.

 Most police departments prohibit chokeholds but they are not illegal.
 In a statement to Reuters Monday, the Chicago Police Department said officers are trained to "position anyone in a manner that allows free breathing."
 It has not taken a position on the ban.

-Criminalizing chokeholds may pose a legal challenge for cities because of the difficulty of recognizing the maneuver, especially if it lasts seconds, and of determining whether or not the officer intended to use it, said Arthur Lurigio, a criminal justice professor at Loyola University in Chicago.
+Criminalising chokeholds may pose a legal challenge for cities because of the difficulty of recognising the manoeuvre, especially if it lasts seconds, and of determining whether or not the officer intended to use it, said Arthur Lurigio, a criminal justice professor at Loyola University in Chicago.

 "In a struggle in real time, things are going to transpire that may give the appearance of being a chokehold," he said.
 "This is going to be challenging for them then to elevate that to a crime.
 It may be a bit beyond what is considered reasonable in terms of regulating police practices."